Transforming lives together

 Derby City Mission exists to serve the city of Derby in Social Action and Christian Mission.
 We are good news to those who need it most; so we help those caught in debt at our Jubilee clinics and reach out to the homeless, drug addicts, street drinkers and refugees through our Recovery drop in and Night Shelter projects.

-We are committed to empowering and fostering partnership within both the church and city agencies.
-For example, we partner with local churches in co-ordinating the Healing on the Streets (HOTS) and Street Pastor projects in Derby.
+We are committed to empowering and fostering partnerships within both the church and city agencies.
+For example, we partner with local churches in co-ordinating the Street Pastor and Nightshelter projects in Derby.

 We help to equip the local church in evangelism and provide structures for churches to work together in mission; whether it’s through the proclamation of the gospel or advising and training churches in evangelism and social action.